outlyer-net/docker-simple-webserver/README.md

 A docker image of a simple (static) web server using Python's builtin HTTP server.

-**NOTE**: Only amd64 are prebuilt, for other architectures you'll have to build first
+**NOTE**: Only the amd64 image is prebuilt, for other architectures you'll have to build first

 ## Run